 By using multiple channels, it allows you to reach leads with the method that’s most convenient to them.
 It also helps you from oversaturating any one channel with your content, which could turn them away.

 Your lead generation strategy should be specific to your ideal client profile.
-Lead sources, or channels where a lead first discovers your business, play a big part in that.
+A lead source, or the channel where a lead first discovers your business, plays a big part in that.
 Here are some that you should consider.

 Social media ads

 Facebook and Instagram ads are among the best ways to drive leads on social media.
 On Facebook, you can create campaigns with a “lead generation objective” that gives clients a contact form to fill out without leaving the platform.
 You can also set up a Facebook pixel on your ads to track lead conversion data.

 Instagram and Facebook ads, along with Twitter ads, offer powerful targeting customization to reach very specific groups.
 On these platforms, you can create different ads to best appeal to potential leads in each segment of your target audience.